Trends in BPO: Now & the Future

 India is a young country; nearly 65% of its population is younger than 35.
 It has an opportunity to drive economic growth on the back of its rising working-age population (those aged 15-64).
 This population has boasted a compound annual growth rate (CAGR) of 2% since 2000, a situation often referred to as India’s demographic dividend.
 The nation is expected to add almost 10-12m people to its workforce every year over the next two decades, with the working-age population crossing the 1bn mark by 2030.

 Millennials care about their paycheck — but it’s been shown that they care equally (or more) about their values.
-This means that if you want to win this generation over to your organization, you’ll first need to tap into their motivations and build a company culture that embraces their ideals.
-This culture change requires buy-in from leadership at every level of the organization.
+This means that if you want to win this generation over to your organisation, you’ll first need to tap into their motivations and build a company culture that embraces their ideals.
+This culture change requires buy-in from leadership at every level of the organisation.
 It can be a daunting prospect, but if done right, Millennials will reward your company with loyalty.
 Data from Great Place to Work® shows that Millennials are 25 times more likely to plan a long-term future at their workplace when expectations of an excellent company culture are met.

 Rise of the Emerging Middle Class